thibmeu/ghpages/content/posts/mcp-registry-analysis.md

-title = "Probing the MCP registry for anonymous access" date = 2026-08-27T12:00:00+02:00 layout = "mcp-registry" tags = ["mcp", "oauth", "open web"]
+title = "Probing the MCP registry for anonymous access" date = 2026-08-27T12:00:00+02:00 layout = "mcp-registry" description = "What 10,950 remote MCP endpoints reveal about authentication and openness in the ecosystem" tags = ["mcp", "oauth", "open web"]
 +++